joseph-belmonte/rest-ensembl-batch-request/README.md

 A collection of python files to help analyze gene coordinates for regulatory features

 Genes can be analyzed for regulatory features using the Ensembl REST API.
-This repository contains a collection of python files that can be used to analyze gene coordinates for regulatory features.
 The files are designed to be used in a batch request, where the user can input a list of gene coordinates and retrieve regulatory features for each gene.
 The files use the Ensembl REST API to retrieve regulatory features for a given gene coordinate.
 The regulatory features include transcription factor binding sites, enhancers, promoters, and other regulatory elements.

 The files in this repository are meant to analyze the human genome.